I have "green-fingers," and love my garden. I enjoy watching wildlife and being outdoors.

-7 Thoughtful Gifts for the Birder in Your Life
+7 Gift Ideas for the Birder in Your Life

-If there's an avid birdwatcher in your life, but you're not involved in the hobby yourself, it can be difficult to know what to give them.
-Whether they are serious twitchers or just like to feed birds and watch them in the garden, here are seven gift ideas that they will love.
+Make a birder happy with these great gift ideas.
+Whether they are serious twitchers or just like to feed birds and watch them in the garden, here are seven presents they will love.

 - Bird feeders and food